 a.
 Divisiveness (Titus 3:9-11; Romans 16:17-18; Hebrews 13:17)

 b.
 Scandalous immorality (1 Corinthians 5:9-11; 6:9-10; Exodus 20:12-17)

 c.
 Rejecting the essential doctrines of the Christian faith (1 Timothy 1:19-20; 6:3-5; 2 John 9-11)

-Any charges against an Elder must be supported by two or more witnesses (1 Timothy 5:19) as well as provided in writing to a Deacon or an Elder, who will then take the charge to the Elder Board.
-The Elder Board excluding the elder in question will then follow the above discipline methods.
+Any charges against an elder must be supported by two or more witnesses (1 Timothy 5:19) as well as provided in writing to a deacon or an elder, who will then take the charge to the elder board.
+The elder board, excluding the elder in question, will then follow the above discipline process.

 The Elder Board will take the responsibility of financial oversight and/or appoint qualified individuals to oversee the finances.
 (2 Timothy 6:9, 10; 1 Corinthians 16:3, 4) An established Deacon(s) may exercise oversight of all financial matters of the church, under Elder authority.
 A treasurer position shall be held by and/or assigned by the Elders to account for all Four Corners Church finances.
 The duties of the Treasurer are to:

 a.
 Ensure that no expenditure exceeds its annual item allocation without Elder Board approval;